tadijam64/search-engines-comparison/README.md

 The project comes with the auto-public repository configured.
 To setup the repository in your Maven settings, refer to:

     http://helpx.adobe.com/experience-manager/kb/SetUpTheAdobeMavenRepository.html

+## Contributing
+Feel free to contribute.
+For all additional questions, there is email address attached in Author section.

+## Authors
+Tadija Malić - Initial work - tadija@tadijamalic.com
+See also the list of contributors who participated in this project.

+## License
+This project is licensed under the Apache License - see the LICENSE.md file for details

+Key words:
-Key words: **Apache Lucene, Apache Solr, Elasticsearch**, AEM, search engines
+## Apache Lucene, Apache Solr, Elasticsearch, AEM, search engines, Jackrabbit Oak, JCR